Being secular is being non-religious, that is, not belonging to a religious order or congregation.

 No human being shall be held in slavery or servitude.

-The right to live in a free and open society with the right to vote, free speech, a basic education, affordable healthcare, clean air, water and proper sanitation.
+The right to live in a free and open society with the right to vote, free speech, a basic education, affordable, quality healthcare, clean air, water and proper sanitation.

 Because children represent our future and because of their lack of maturity, they require special safeguards and care.
 Children, defined as those humans under 18 years of age, should be afforded the following protections: